Look, nobody likes the sensation of waking up out of a good, deep sleep. After all, who wants to stop dreaming about being on a beach or flying?

 Quick, what’s the opposite problem of having eyes that are too dry?
 Bingo, eyes that are too wet.
 We always knew you were a smart one.

-Suffering from a constantly watering eye, also known as epiphora, is the result of tear ducts not being able to properly dispose of excess tears that are produced.
-If left untreated, these overly abundant tears can cause the skin around your dog’s eyes to become infected or… worse, smelly!
+Suffering from a constantly watering eye is known as epiphora.
+It is the result of tear ducts not being able to properly dispose of excess tears.
+If left untreated, these overly abundant tears can cause the skin around your dog’s eyes to become infected.
+Or worse, smelly!

 Unfortunately, it’s not easy to discern the exact cause of excess tearing with a naked eye.
 (Ha!).
 Epiphora can be caused by a myriad of underlying problems ranging in severity from a foreign object being stuck in the eye or eyelashes growing where they shouldn’t, all the way up to serious conditions like conjunctivitis and even glaucoma.